How To

 Place the button and then the felt washer onto the screw (ensuring that it is the washer that will contact the wood when tight).
 Line up the screw with the pilot hole you drilled, and gently screw the button down.
 It is always recommended to use a hand tool here rather than an electric screwdriver to ensure you have proper feel for when the button is properly tightened.

 Do not overtighten!
 When the screw starts to feel tight, and you see slight compression on the felt washer, it’s time to stop.
+You can reduce the chances of over tightening by only ever using manual screwdrivers.

 Step 5 – Mark the second button location